• Skip to primary navigation

 What are the best types of oil for frying?

 The best types of oil for frying are those with a high smoke point and neutral flavor.
-See our ingredients section for different options.
+Canola, vegetable, peanut, and corn oil are all good options.

 Are tortilla chips gluten-free?

-Yes, these tortillas chips are gluten-free because they are made from corn.
+Yes, these tortilla chips are gluten-free since they are made from just corn, salt, and oil.

 Totopitos on a Plate.